-This glossary is a collection of terms and their definitions as they were used in a variety of Agency projects.
-You can use the filter to search and select the terms you want to see based on their place in the alphabet or the projects that they are related to.
+This glossary is a collection of terms and their operational definitions as they were used in a variety of Agency activities.
+You can use the filter to search and select the terms you want to see based on their place in the alphabet or the activities that they are related to.

 Accessibility is a right to be ensured in all areas.
 These include education and the right to appropriate education and active citizenship through access to a flexible curriculum through personalised learning approaches.

-Within the i-access project accessible information is understood as information provided in formats which allow every learner to access its content ‘on an equal basis with others’ (UN, 2006, p.
+Within the i-access project, ‘accessible information’ is understood as information provided in formats which allow every learner to access its content ‘on an equal basis with others’ (United Nations, 2006, p.
 9).

 Alternative / augmentative communication (ACC) refers to extra ways of helping people who find it hard to communicate by speech or writing to communicate more easily.
 This can include signing and gesture (unaided systems) or books and special computers (aided systems) (International Society for Augmentative and Alternative Communication, cited by UNESCO IITE/European Agency, 2011, p.
 101).

 Alternative education refers to different recognised forms of educational provision that are arranged by education or other public or private authorities and/or services, for learners who do not attend mainstream and/or special schools/classes for different reasons (European Agency, 2021a, p.
 10).

 Assessment adaptation / modification / accommodation refers to an alteration in the way a general assessment is done or test is applied.
 Assessment accommodation allows learners with special educational needs to show what they know or what they can do by removing the barriers that may be intrinsic in the assessment itself (for example, providing written test questions orally to learners with visual impairments).